 The college has special testing and advising services for international students.
 The academic advisors will assist students in determining whether additional coursework is needed to increase English language proficiency.
 They also will help students select appropriate courses and programs of study and inform them of other resources available to meet their needs.
-International students who graduate from U.S. high schools and were in an English-as-a-second-language (ESOL or EFL) program during their school years are strongly encouraged to take the Michigan Test.
+Applicants should make an appointment through their Owl Link Account International students who graduate from U.S. high schools and were in an English-as-a-second-language (ESOL or EFL) program during their school years are strongly encouraged to take the Michigan Test.
 The e-mail address is advising@pgcc.edu.